rzerres/libva-v4l2-request/README.md

-# v4l2-request libVA Backend
+# v4l2-request vaapi backend

 ## About

-This libVA backend is designed to work with the Linux Video4Linux2 Request API that is used by a number of video codecs drivers, including the Video Engine found in most Allwinner SoCs.
+This vaapi backend is designed to work with the Linux Video4Linux2 Request API that is used by a number of video codecs drivers, including the Video Engine found in most Allwinner SoCs.

+## Overview

+The VA API itself is intended to provide an interface between a video decode/encode/processing application (client) and a hardware accelerator (server), to off-load video decode/encode/processing operations from the host to the hardware accelerator at various entry-points.

+The basic operation steps are:

+- Negotiate a mutually acceptable configuration with the server to lock down profile, entrypoints, and other attributes that will not change on a frame-by-frame basis.
+- Create a video decode, encode or processing context which represents a "virtualized" hardware device
+- Get and fill the render buffers with the corresponding data (depending on profiles and entrypoints)
+- Pass the render buffers to the server to handle the current frame

+Initialization & Configuration Management

+- Find out supported profiles
+- Find out entrypoints for a given profile
+- Find out configuration attributes for a given profile/entrypoint pair
+- Create a configuration for use by the application

 ## Status

-The v4l2-request libVA backend currently supports the following formats:
+The v4l2-request libVA backend currently supports the following formats / profiles:
-* MPEG2 (Simple and Main profiles)
+* MPEG2 (Simple and Main profiles) -> VAProfileMPEG2Simple, VAProfileMPEG2Main
-* H264 (Baseline, Main and High profiles)
+* H264 (Baseline, Main and High profiles) -> VAProfileH264Baseline, VAProfileH264Main, VAProfileH264High
-* H265 (Main profile)
+* H265 (Main profile) -> VAProfileHEVCMain

 ## Instructions